Skip to main content

 Most pricing frameworks start with the wrong question.

-They ask: what will customers pay?
-Then they survey competitors, model willingness-to-pay, and anchor to whatever the market seems to tolerate.
-The price ships.
-Months later, the margin report arrives.
-Some customers are profitable.
-Some cost more to serve than they pay.
-Nobody knows which are which until the aggregate numbers turn red.
+They ask what customers will pay, then survey competitors, model willingness-to-pay, and anchor to whatever the market seems to tolerate.
+The price goes live, and months later the margin report arrives.
+Some customers are profitable, some cost more to serve than they pay, and nobody knows which are which until the aggregate numbers turn red.

-The correct starting question is simpler: what does it cost to serve each customer?
+The better starting question is simpler: what does it cost to serve each customer?

 Intercom knew this when it priced Fin at $0.99 per resolved ticket.
-The number was not pulled from competitor analysis.
-It was pulled from inference cost data: $0.15 to $0.85 per resolution depending on complexity, with enough volume for the law of large numbers to stabilize margin.
-Cognition's Devin charges $20/month plus per-compute-unit billing.
-Not because $20 is what the market will bear, but because the cost of autonomous coding sessions varies by 100x depending on complexity, and flat pricing would bleed on power users.
+That number wasn't pulled from competitor analysis.
+It came from inference cost data, $0.15 to $0.85 per resolution depending on complexity, with enough volume for the law of large numbers to stabilize margin.
+Cognition's Devin charges $20/month plus per-compute-unit billing, not because $20 is what the market will bear, but because the cost of autonomous coding sessions varies by 100x depending on complexity, and flat pricing would bleed on power users.

 GitHub Copilot did the opposite.
-Microsoft set $10/month based on market positioning.
-The cost to serve turned out to be roughly $30/month.
-That gap went unmeasured for two years across 4.7 million subscribers.
+Microsoft set $10/month based on market positioning, the cost to serve turned out to be roughly $30/month, and that gap went unmeasured for two years across 4.7 million subscribers.

-The difference between these outcomes is not pricing talent.
-It is the presence or absence of cost-to-serve data before the price was set.
+The difference between these outcomes isn't pricing talent.
+It's whether cost-to-serve data existed before the price was set.

 Traditional SaaS has near-zero marginal cost per user.
-Add a customer, and the infrastructure bill barely moves.
-That made it possible to price on value, competitive positioning, or gut feel and still maintain 70-90% gross margins.
+Add a customer and the infrastructure bill barely moves, which made it possible to price on value, competitive positioning, or gut feel and still hold 70-90% gross margins.
+The buffer forgave almost any pricing mistake.

 AI products break that assumption.
-Every interaction triggers inference.
-Every inference costs money.
-Two customers on the same plan can have 10-100x cost differences depending on usage patterns.
+Every interaction triggers inference, every inference costs money, and two customers on the same plan can have 10-100x cost differences depending on usage patterns.
 A chat feature and a document analysis feature have entirely different cost profiles.
-A "free" feature nobody asked for might be burning 40% of compute.
+A "free" feature nobody asked for might be quietly burning 40% of your compute.

 ICONIQ Growth reports that scaling AI B2B companies averaged 52% gross margins in January 2026, up from 41% in 2024.
 Bessemer Venture Partners documents AI gross margins at 50-60%, against 70-90% for mature SaaS.
-For every $1M in AI product revenue, roughly $230,000 is consumed by inference costs alone.
-Before engineering, sales, or support.
+For every $1M in AI product revenue, roughly $230,000 goes to inference alone, before engineering, sales, or support see a dollar.

 DimensionTraditional SaaSAI-First SaaS